Canon imagePROGRAF PRO-310 Printer Review

 5. 11x17

 The Canon imagePROGRAF PRO-310 is a 13-inch professional photo printer.
 Replacing the Canon imagePROGRAF PRO-300, this print-only model sits between the lower-end Canon PIXMA PRO-200S and the top-end Canon imagePROGRAF PRO-1100 in Canon's professional photo printer lineup.
 The PRO-310 is largely an internal upgrade from its predecessor, adopting the PRO-1100's Lucia PRO II (PFI-5100) ink cartridges.
-It also has increased paper size support up to 70 inches (1,800 mm) in length and an improved Chroma Optimizer to reduce bronzing.
-Connectivity options remain unchanged; these include Wi-Fi, USB, and Ethernet, as well as support for Apple AirPrint and Mopria Print Service.
+It also features increased paper size support, up to 70 inches (1,800 mm) in length, and an improved Chroma Optimizer to reduce bronzing.
+Connectivity options remain unchanged, including Wi-Fi, USB, and Ethernet, as well as support for Apple AirPrint and Mopria Print Service.

 Our Verdict

 The Canon PRO-310 is primarily a photo printer.
 It's an excellent option if you only plan on printing photos, but it isn't ideal if you need to print documents regularly because its matte black ink cartridge runs out fairly quickly, and it's extremely slow, churning out only one document page per minute.
 There's also no scanner.
 As for photo printing, this model produces amazingly detailed and colorful pictures, and it supports borderless printing up to 13" x 19".
-Unfortunately, while this printer yields a decent number of pages, recurring costs can get quite high if you print a lot, as there are ten cartridges to replace.
+Unfortunately, while this printer yields a decent number of pages, recurring costs can become quite high if you print frequently, as there are ten cartridges to replace.
+It's also very big, which makes it difficult to fit in a home compared to most regular printers.

 Pros